Object-Centric World Models from Few-Shot Annotations for Sample-Efficient Reinforcement Learning: Sample Annotations for Atari, Hollow Knight, and Metaworld

-Figure \ref{fig:Atari-sample-annotations} and \ref{fig:HollowKnight-sample-annotations} present sample frames and annotations used by our method in Atari and Hollow Knight, respectively.
-For each Atari game, we annotate 6 frames, and for each boss in Hollow Knight, we annotate 12 frames.
+Figure \ref{fig:Atari-sample-annotations}, \ref{fig:HollowKnight-sample-annotations}, and \ref{fig:Metaworld-sample-annotations} present sample frames and annotations used by our method in Atari, Hollow Knight, and Metaworld, respectively.
+For each task in Atari and Metaworld, we annotate 6 frames, and for each boss in Hollow Knight, we annotate 12 frames.